Mercedes Gleitze: Later life

 After her retirement from swimming, Gleitze became a housewife, had three children, and became increasingly reclusive, lying about her past to her neighbours and not discussing her achievements with her family.
-She died aged 80, on 9 February 1981, in a hospital in London.
+She died aged 80, on 9 February 1981, in London.

 Legacy

 Besides her three children and many swimming records, Gleitze founded several homes that were used by homeless British people during the 1930s.
 In 1939 they were used for homeless Czech people.
 The buildings were destroyed in Second World War bombing in 1940; however, an organisation continues to administer her charity and it continues Gleitze's desire to alleviate the effects of homelessness.

-Rolex still use Gleitze's achievement (2010) in their publicity.
-In 2010 the Rolex company was running adverts featuring swimming the channel, their watch, and the figure of a woman in a swimming costume.
-The advert does not mention Gleitze, nor does it mention that she did not complete a Channel swim whilst wearing the watch.
-The advert shows the swimmer wearing the watch on her wrist, although when Gleitze attempted to carry the watch across the Channel she had it tied around her neck.
+Rolex still use Gleitze's achievement (2023) in their publicity.
+In 2010 the Rolex company ran adverts featuring swimming the channel, their watch, and the figure of a woman in a swimming costume.
+The advert did not mention Gleitze, nor did it mention that she did not complete a Channel swim whilst wearing the watch.
+The advert showed the swimmer wearing the watch on her wrist, although when Gleitze attempted to carry the watch across the Channel she had it tied around her neck.
+In 2023, her name and a picture of her emerging from water clutching a bag and goggles were featured in advertisements for Rolex alongside those of Lara Gut-Behrami, Iga Swiatek, Sonya Yoncheva, Grace Kelly, Sylvia Earle, Lexi Thompson, Khoudia Toure and Yuja Wang.